In cognitive psychology, which term best describes the phenomenon... | Study Prep in Pearson+

-In cognitive psychology, which term best describes the phenomenon where negative experiences cause individuals to interpret ambiguous situations or people in a biased, often unfavorable, manner?
+In cognitive psychology, which term best describes the phenomenon where the way information is presented influences decision making?

 A